Chart Color Schemes

 Ocean Grove is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Ocean Grove, as per the latest Census evaluation, 93.8% of dwellings were houses, with 6.1% being other types such as semi-detached homes, apartments, or 'other' dwellings.
-This is similar to Non-Metro Vic., which had 93.0% houses and 7.0% other dwellings.
-Home ownership in Ocean Grove stood at 43.0%, comparable to Non-Metro Vic.'s level.
-The remaining dwellings were either mortgaged (38.7%) or rented (18.3%).
-The median monthly mortgage repayment in the area was $2,000, exceeding Non-Metro Vic.'s average of $1,950.
-The median weekly rent figure in Ocean Grove was recorded at $420, compared to Non-Metro Vic.'s $402.
-Nationally, Ocean Grove's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Ocean Grove, as per the latest Census, 93.8% of dwellings were houses with the remaining 6.1% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is comparable to Non-Metro Vic.'s figures of 93.0% houses and 7.0% other dwellings.
+Home ownership in Ocean Grove stood at 43.0%, similar to Non-Metro Vic., with mortgaged dwellings at 38.7% and rented ones at 18.3%.
+The median monthly mortgage repayment was $2,000, higher than Non-Metro Vic.'s average of $1,950.
+Median weekly rent in Ocean Grove was recorded at $420, compared to Non-Metro Vic.'s $402.
+Nationally, Ocean Grove's median monthly mortgage repayment is higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing